anjilinux/project-flask-myql-ubuntu/README.md

 Build todo-sql image
 ```cd todo-flask-mysql```
 ```docker build -t todo-sql . ```
-In your Goland Intellij IDE set a connection to the MySQL database
-create a database named ```tododb```
-and run the script ./sql/todos.sql

 After type in your shell console
 ```code
 docker run -it --name todo --link db:todo -p 5000:5000 todo-sql